Test Detail

 Q. What happens if the DLC count is low?

-Q. Why is a Differential leukocyte Count test more useful than a total leukocyte count test?
+Q. Why is the Differential Leukocyte Count test more useful than the total leukocyte count test?

-A total leukocyte count test measures the total number of white blood cells in your blood.
-On the other hand, a Differential leukocyte Count test determines the percentage of each type of WBC present in your blood and can also help detect immature WBCs and abnormalities.
+The total leukocyte count test measures the total number of white blood cells in your blood.
+On the other hand, the Differential Leukocyte Count test determines the percentage of each type of WBC present in your blood and can also help detect immature WBCs and abnormalities.

-Q. Is there any risk associated with a Differential leukocyte Count test?
+Q. Is there any risk associated with the Differential Leukocyte Count test?

 There are no risks associated with this test.
 However, since it involves a needle to prick to withdraw the blood sample, rarely, a patient may experience increased bleeding, hematoma formation (blood collection under the skin), bruising, or infection at the site of the needle prick.